zeyadsalah22/Design-Patterns/README.md

 #### Observer Pattern
 - **Explanation**: Defines a dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
 - **Main Points**:
-  - Useful for creating a subscription mechanism where multiple observers need to be notified of changes.
-  - Ensures that observers are updated automatically without having to poll or manually check.
-  - Reduces tight coupling between the subject and its observers.
+  - Allows to change or take action on set of objects when the state of another object changes.
+  - This can be done even if the modifiable set of objects are unknown before handling changes dynamically.
+  - You can introduce new subscriber classes without having to change the publisher code ,and vice versa if there is publisher interface.
+  - Primarily deals with interaction and communication between objects, specifically focuses on how objects behave in response to changes in state of another object.
 - **Components**:
   - Subject
   - Concrete Subject